mirfan899/sppas/sppas/doc/05_analyses/57_statistics.md

     1. with x-axis based on positions, like in the inline TGA
     2. with x-axis based on time-stamps, like in the AnnotationPro+TGA

+### User agreement

+SPPAS integrates the estimation of the Cohen's Kappa.
+It is currently limited to the evaluation of this user agreement between labels of 2 tiers with the same number of intervals.